 WordPress File Upload is a WordPress plugin.
 It is the successor of Inline Upload plugin.

-With this plugin you, or other users, can upload files to your WordPress website from any page by using shortcodes.
+With this plugin you, or other users, can upload files to your WordPress website from any page easily and securely by using shortcodes.

 The plugins comes in two versions, professional and free.
 The professional version contains some additional features as described in detail below.